-- 10. Outcomes expected from the workshop include: - (a) Strengthened capacity of countries conducting voluntary national reviews in 2021 to participate meaningfully in national and local review processes; - (b) Strengthened commitment of countries, districts and cities to conduct voluntary national and local reviews; - (c) Enhanced consideration of regional specificities, including Agenda 2063 and human rights and governance imperatives, in national and local review processes; - (d) Stronger long-term engagement and collaboration among countries within voluntary national review networks; - (e) Increased understanding of the need to ensure that national and local reviews are based on reliable data; - (f) Increased understanding of how voluntary local reviews can enhance national reporting and collaboration among national and local institutions; - (g) Stronger alignment of national development frameworks with the 2030 Agenda and Agenda 2063.
+- 12. Outcomes expected from the workshop include: - (a) Strengthened capacity of countries conducting voluntary national reviews in 2022 to participate meaningfully in national and local review processes; - (b) Strengthened commitment of countries, districts and cities to conduct voluntary national and local reviews; - (c) Enhanced consideration of regional specificities, including Agenda 2063 and human rights and governance imperatives, in national and local review processes; - (d) Stronger long-term engagement and collaboration among countries within voluntary national review networks; - (e) Increased understanding of the need to ensure that national and local reviews are based on reliable data; - (f) Increased understanding of how voluntary local reviews can enhance national reporting and collaboration among national and local institutions; - (g) Expanded awareness and use of the African Regional Guidelines for voluntary local reviews; - (h) Stronger alignment of national development frameworks with the 2030 Agenda and Agenda 2063.